 The movie is a surprisingly profound look at loss and the ways loss changes us.
 (Tears-wise, it was reminiscent of the opening sequence of Up.
 These are both perfect movies to watch if you’re looking for an excuse to cry, by the way.)

-Inside Out wasn’t just cute.
-It wasn’t just creative.
+Inside Out wasn’t just cute and creative.
 It was insightful.
 I walked away from the movie with distinct clarity about one simple truth: We need sadness.

 When disappointment, loss, and change come, it is so easy to withdraw into yourself.
 To isolate yourself.
 My first reaction is often anger or resentment.
 Sometimes I’m willing to admit that I’m afraid.
 The last emotion I usually let myself feel is sad.
 The deeper the sadness, the less willing I am to face it.